-At first instance, the study's participants recognized the values and gaps in supporting music programs in elementary schools in low-income rural areas (see Allsup, 2003; Puryear & Kettler, 2017).
-In the course of the research, they concentrated on the benefits of music practices from early childhood affecting other learning domains as a contribution to a comprehensive children's education (see Guhn et al., 2019).
+First, the study participants recognized the values and funding gaps of music programs in elementary schools in low-income rural areas (see Allsup, 2003; Puryear & Kettler, 2017).
+In the course of the research, it emerged that they concentrated on the benefits of music practices from early childhood and how they affect other learning domains as a contribution to a comprehensive education for their children (see Guhn et al., 2019).

 During interviews and focus group discussions, participants emphasized the children’s enjoyment from musical practices in their schools.
-According to the parents and teachers, the joy in making music involves visible learning results, which comes from children's spontaneity (see Flohr, 2005; Hernández-Bravo et al., 2016; Johnson & Matthews, 2017).
-This finding suggested a correctly application of music in school programs within the potential learning period during childhood (see Nardo et al., 2006; Patrick, 2013; Tu, 2009).
+According to the parents and teachers, the joy in making music produces visible learning results, which originate in the children’s spontaneity (see Flohr, 2005; Hernández-Bravo et al., 2016; Johnson & Matthews, 2017).
+This finding suggested the usefulness of offering music in school programs within the that learning period during childhood when children have the greatest potential (see Nardo et al., 2006; Patrick, 2013; Tu, 2009).

-According to participants, there is a need for a music program that motivates children to enjoy their school while gives meaning to their lives.
-Both, educators and students' parents demonstrate hopes on the musical benefits influencing students from different social and cultural levels and promote opportunities for equal participation in learning (see Clasquin-Johnson, 2016; Puryear & Kettler, 2017).
-However, they admitted that the success in dealing with different culture depends on principals’ abilities (see Abril & Bannerman, 2015).
+According to the participants, there is a need for a music program that motivates children to enjoy their school while adding meaning to their lives.
+Both educators and parents believe that music benefits students from different social and cultural backgrounds and promotes opportunities for equal participation in learning (see Clasquin-Johnson, 2016; Puryear & Kettler, 2017).
+However, they admitted that success across different cultures depends on principals’ abilities (see Abril & Bannerman, 2015).

-Parents and teachers also demonstrated understanding of the school principal’s priorities on the struggles with financial limitations, which encouraged them to collaborative attitudes toward the inclusion of music in the school programs (see Major, 2013).
-On the other hand, despite dealing with insufficient funds, the principals also manifested a tough resolution to keep music in their school program.
-The findings also evidenced all participants’ willingness to sustaining music practices in their school curriculum.
-The findings also evidenced all participants’ willingness to sustaining music practices in their school curriculum.
-The participants' attitudes are due to the fulfillment achieved by the student not only at school but also in their daily tasks (see Tobias, 2015).
+Parents and teachers also demonstrated understanding of a principal’s priorities within a limited budget, which encouraged collaborative attitudes and behaviors toward the inclusion of music in school programs (see Major, 2013).
+Despite dealing with insufficient funds, the principals were also firmly resolved to keep music in their schools.
+The findings also evidenced all participants’ willingness to support music practices in their school curriculum.
+Their motivation for this was driven by the students’ sense of fulfillment, not only at school, but also in their everyday lives (see Tobias, 2015).

-The findings also revealed that students’ parents and teachers’ efforts to meet challenges in supporting music education in elementary schools result from principals’ knowledge and managerial abilities (see Burrack et al., 2014; Johnson & Matthews, 2017; Major, 2013).
-In their turn, the principals affirmed that through political ability they can effect changes.
-Besides the principals, stated that challenges could be overcome and once the state funding changes, their approaches also should be changed.
-Their argument suggests that making changes is enough to pursue a meaningful vision of music education and then apply determined efforts to policy-shaping strategies.
+The findings revealed that parents’ and teachers’ efforts to meet challenges in supporting music education in elementary schools reflect the knowledge and managerial abilities of principals (see Burrack et al., 2014; Johnson & Matthews, 2017; Major, 2013).
+In turn, the principals affirmed that through political action, parents and teachers can help effect changes.
+The principals also stated that challenges could be overcome, and that whenever state funding changes, their approaches should change accordingly.
+Their argument suggests that adapting the curriculum and working hard to shape policy is sufficient to enable schools to pursue a meaningful vision of music education.

-Given these results, this investigation may contribute to other research to increase the knowledge and interest in the sustainability of music education for underprivileged children.
-The findings from this study may also encourage educational communities to follow attitudes in overcoming challenges for music programs with practical meaning for student’s life.
+This investigation may contribute to other research to increase the knowledge of and interest in the sustainability of music education for underprivileged children.
+The findings from this study may also encourage educational communities to adopt attitudes to overcoming challenges for music programs with practical benefits for students’ lives.

+Limitations

+The data were collected in a single district, and while the principals represented all four schools, just five parents from three schools in the community participated.
+This context may limit the generalization of the findings.
+Furthermore, all those who volunteered as participants were focused on children's academic success through music education, which led me to analyze the data carefully to avoid bias from my own experiences.
+In any event, attitudes toward maintaining music practices in elementary schools and overcoming economic challenges cannot be entirely understood in the scope of one particular inquiry.
+Replicating or comparing this research in a broader setting may lead to more comprehensive perspectives.

 References